kevinuhrmacher/kevinuhrmacher.github.io/_posts/2020-12-25-appointee-tracker.markdown

 ![no-alignment]({{ '/images/appointee-tracker-promo.jpg' | absolute_url }}){: .align-right}

 I edited the next version of our presidential appointee tracker, working with reporter Harry Stevens to improve the interface as a new president came into office.
 Working with Partnership for Public Service, we tracked presidential appointments at the Cabinet and sub-Cabinet levels.
+Adrian Blanco added a chart for historical context.

 [See the Biden appointee tracker.][project-link]

-Kevin Schaul and I had already worked four years on a Trump appointee tracker after the 2016 election.
+Kevin Schaul and I worked four years on a Trump appointee tracker after the 2016 election.

 [See the Trump appointee tracker.][project-link-trump]